 While there is no particular lupus diet for people with this condition, a well-balanced one should be the goal to achieve a healthy body.
-Including foods for instance with added benefits, say those that reduce inflammation, in their daily meal plans helps in managing lupus.
+The best foods for lupus will simply aim towards the goal of reducing inflammation as part of an overall plan of managing lupus.

 Lupus is an autoimmune disease – this means that the immune system which should be fighting infections is attacking healthy tissues instead.
 People with this chronic disease experience inflammation and pain in any part of the body – commonly the skin, joints, kidneys, and heart.